neil-lindquist/CI-Utils/docs/Introduction-to-CI.md

 The rise of continuous integration tools for small and medium sized projects has been part of the rise of cloud computing and software as a service.
 There are a variety of cloud platforms that provide CI services; however, they all follow similar ideas for configuration and usage.
 The main method for configuring these platforms is to include a [YAML](https://yaml.org/) configuration file in the root directory of the repository named `.platform.yml` (i.e. `.travis.yml`).
-Some platforms have a different naming convention, or allow custom names.
+Some platforms have different naming requirements or configuration locations.
 You can find example configuration files for most of CI-Util's supported platforms in its [config-examples](https://github.com/neil-lindquist/CI-Utils/tree/master/config-examples) directory.

 The term "build" is used to describe the entire set of scripts and actions that are run after a commit.